WowDaoAI/Groq_Models_Deception_Survey/README.md

+# DEPRICATED FROM RESEARCH PROJECT BUT BEING PUBLISHED FOR POSTERITY

 # Groq_Models_Deception_Survey

 This is for our team to pass our deception survey prompts to the Groq models using Grow api.